Million-Dollar Watches For Men – 7 of the Most Expensive Watches in the World

 Vacheron Constantin Les Cabinotiers – Price USD 8,000,000

 Vacheron Constantin regularly releases one-of-a-kind unique pieces in its Les Cabinotiers collection.
-Sometimes those pieces are built at the request of a customer, and other times they are the brainchild of the brand’s master watchmakers who challenge themselves to rise to new heights.
+Sometimes those pieces are built at the request of a customer, and other times they are the brainchild of the brand’s master watchmakers, who challenge themselves to rise to new heights.
 Sometimes, these unique pieces carry retail prices in the close-to-a-million category.
 Sometimes they are more.
 It all depends on how complex the watch is.
 For instance, the Reference 57260, made at the request of a customer and taking eight years to complete, is the most complicated watch in the world.
 The two-sided bespoke pocket watch consists of 2,800 movement parts and sold for $8 million.
-Have an inkling for something truly special and happy to go to the million-plus-dollar mark?
+Have an inkling for something truly special and are happy to go to the million-plus-dollar mark?
 Check out Vacheron Constantin’s Les Cabinotiers Atelier watches, if you can find them.
-They are rare and when they are released, they sell quickly to collectors who are avidly awaiting the unique pieces.
+They are rare, and when they are released, they sell quickly to collectors who are avidly awaiting the unique pieces.

 Roger Dubuis Excalibur One-Off – Price USD 1,000,000

 Another brand that regularly turns out one-of-a-kind watches in the $700,000 and up category is Roger Dubuis.
 Released earlier this year, this Excalibur One-Off, for instance, will not be recreated in red, but a different color or a different material version could be made.
-This watch is in the brand’s 47mm Spider case made of C-SMC carbon with carbon-ceramic bezel and red liquid ceramic minute markers.
-In addition to the high-tech materials, the watch is powered by an in-house movement that offers jumping hour and double flying tourbillon escapements inset on a 90-degree angle.
+This watch is in the brand’s 47mm Spider case made of C-SMC carbon with a carbon-ceramic bezel and red liquid ceramic minute markers.
+In addition to the high-tech materials, the watch is powered by an in-house movement that offers jumping hour and double-flying tourbillon escapements inset on a 90-degree angle.
 The retail price was a cool million when it sold.